1 - Chromosome Structure

 - Intergenic sequences.
 Intergenic sequences are located between structural genes and are not typically transcribed.
 Intergenic sequences include DNA sequences that serve as the binding sites for the proteins that function to activate or deactivate genes.

 - Heterochromatin.
 Heterochromatin refers to regions along a chromosome that contain highly condensed DNA.
-These heterochromatin regions either lack genes altogether or contain genes that are not actively transcribed.
+These heterochromatin regions either lack structural genes altogether or contain structural genes that are not actively transcribed.
 The centromere and telomere regions of chromosomes are composed of heterochromatin.

 - Euchromatin.
 Euchromatin refers to the loosely condensed regions along the chromosome.
 Many structural genes are located within euchromatin.